New Cat Owner Starter Checklist

 Home Preparation

-- Check your plants β lilies, pothos, and many common houseplants are toxic to cats.
-When in doubt, move them out of reach.
-(See our complete toxic plants list.)
+Then sweep the rest of the house for the small stuff cats love to swallow.
+Rubber bands, hair ties, string, tinsel.
+And check your plants, because lilies, pothos, and many common houseplants are toxic to cats.
+When in doubt, move them out of reach, and see our complete toxic plants list for the details.

 Vet and Admin